Go to content

 • Party

-A body or organisation, incorporated or unincorporated, having one of its objects or activities the promotion of the election to the NSW Parliament or a local Council of a candidate or candidates endorsed by it.
+A body or organisation, incorporated or unincorporated, having one of its objects or activities the promotion of the election to the NSW Parliament or a local council of a candidate or candidates endorsed by it.
 A party includes a registered political party and an unregistered political party.

 • Party agent